-The learner contract and staff code of conduct both state clearly the importance of respectful behaviour and reflect a whole College anti-bullying approach.
+The learner contract and staff code of conduct both states clearly the importance of respectful behaviour and reflect a whole College anti-bullying approach.

-College staff have all taken part in trauma informed practice CPD and 'When Adults Change' CPD, both of which advocate the use of College being a calm, safe place to be.
+College staff have all taken part in trauma informed practice CPD and 'When Adults Change' CPD, both of which advocate the use of college being a calm, safe place to be.

-All bullying, whatever the motivation or method, is unacceptable and will not be tolerated If an incident of bullying outside the College premises or online is reported to College, it is important that it is investigated and appropriate action is taken.
-This will send a strong signal to learners that bullying will not be tolerated and perpetrators will be held to account.
-The College record incidents of bullying so that we can monitor incident numbers and identify where bullying is recurring between the same learners.
+All bullying, whatever the motivation or method, is unacceptable and will not be tolerated If an incident of bullying outside the College premises or online is reported to college, it is important that it is investigated, and appropriate action is taken.
+This will send a strong signal to learners that bullying will not be tolerated, and perpetrators will be held to account.

+The College record incidents of bullying so that incident numbers may be monitored along with the identification of where bullying is recurring between the same learners.

 It is essential that all adults in the College know what to do when they suspect that a child is being bullied and which member of staff to contact.
 In the first instance a Curriculum Manager should be contacted.
-Where safeguarding concerns are raised, this should be reported to the Safeguarding team.
+Where safeguarding concerns are raised, this should be reported to the Student Experience and Wellbeing team.

-The Relationships and Behaviour Policy details the disciplinary sanctions which reflect the seriousness of an incident and convey a deterrent effect (strong sanctions such as being withdrawn from College may be necessary in cases of severe and persistent bullying).
+The Relationships and Behaviour Policy details the disciplinary sanctions which reflect the seriousness of an incident and convey a deterrent effect (strong sanctions such as being withdrawn from college may be necessary in cases of severe and persistent bullying).